The U.S. Treasury Department and the IRS issued ruling as a direct result of Supreme Court action regarding same-sex couples. In short:

 Other things to note:

-- Beginning in 2013, same-sex couples within this ruling must file either married filing jointly or married filing separately.
+- Same-sex couples within this ruling must file either married filing jointly or married filing separately.
 You may no longer file as a single taxpayer.

 - This ruling DOES NOT apply to registered domestic partnerships, civil unions or similar formal relationships.